Baked Anelletti from Palermo.

 The base of this baked anelletti dish is a ragu similar to Bolognese.
 However, in Sicily, the ragu is almost always made with the addition of peas.
-Apart from the meat sauce ingredients and the anelletti pasta you only need some cooked ham and cheese.
-For the inside, I used caciocavallo, a stretched-curd cheese produced throughout Southern Italy.
-I also covered the top with grated Parmesan.
+Apart from the meat sauce ingredients and the anelletti pasta, you only need some cooked ham and cheese.
+For the inside of the timballo, I used caciocavallo, a stretched-curd cheese produced throughout Southern Italy.
+I also covered the top with grated Parmigiano Reggiano.
 You can also use pecorino.

 Different versions of baked anelletti timballo

 Among the many variations of this recipe are some with boiled eggs in the filling, and cheeses other than caciocavallo for example, provola or primo sale.
 Sometimes the outside of the ‘timballo’ is covered with slices of fried egg plant instead of breadcrumbs.
 This looks absolutely amazing!
 Take a look at my parmigiana timballo recipe to see an example.